-Eligible entities may apply for grants for community projects such as habitat restoration, park planning and improvements, waterfront revitalization, and improving communities' resiliency to coastal hazards.
-For detailed application procedures, funding eligibility and review procedures, please contact staff in the FCMP Grants Section at 850-245-2094 with questions about submitting a CPI grant application.
+Eligible entities may apply for grants for community projects such as habitat restoration, park planning and improvements, waterfront revitalization and improving communities' resiliency to coastal hazards.
+For detailed application procedures, funding eligibility and review procedures, and other questions about submitting a CPI grant application, please contact staff in the FCMP Grants Section at 850-245-2094.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.